ElektraInitiative/libelektra/doc/tutorials/highlevel-bindings.md

   be mapped to native types of the target language.
 All API calls interacting with keys should reflect the type of the key.
 Type mismatches should produce errors.
 - **Easy to Use:** The API should be easy to use and abstract as much of the low-level API as possible.
-The main part of the API should not conists of more than an initialization method, typed `get` and `set` calls and if required by the language a method freeing the acquired resources.
+The main part of the API should not consists of more than an initialization method, typed `get` and `set` calls and if required by the language a method freeing the acquired resources.
 - **No Errors in Getters:** It is a stated goal of our high-level API to make `get` calls not able to fail.
 This means `get` calls _cannot_ return an error under normal conditions.
 This can be ensure via checks during initialization or via code-generation.
 Both are based on the specification.
 Without a specification it is not possible to prevent errors because of missing keys, since we have no way of knowing which keys should exist. <br/><br/>
   There is an exception to this rule.
 Some target languages have a standard error concept, which not only forces the user to handle arising errors, but also does so in a simple and concise way.
 An example of this is Rust.
 Its `Result` type forces the user to handle errors and the `?` operator allows to do this in a concise way. <br/>
   However, we still recommend to avoid errors as far as possible.
-- **Idomatic Code:** If the targt language has a concept of "idomatic code", the API should fall into that category.
+- **Idiomatic Code:** If the targt language has a concept of "idiomatic code", the API should fall into that category.

 ## When to write Bindings